Danish West Indies: Religion

 The Danish West Indies were inhabited by many different cultures, and each had its own traditions and religions.
-The king and the church worked closely together to maintain law and order; the church was responsible for people's moral upbringing, and the king led the civil order.
-There was no state-sponsored religion in Denmark until 1849, but in the Danish West Indies there had always been a great deal of religious freedom.
-Danish authorities tended to be lenient towards religious beliefs, but required that all citizens had to observe Danish holidays.
-Freedom of religion was partially granted to help settle the islands, as there was a shortage of willing settlers from Europe.
-This worked to an extent, seeing that a large proportion of settlers were in fact Dutch and British natives fleeing religious persecution.
+The church looked after people's moral upbringing, and the king was responsible for civil order.

+Freedom of religion was partially granted to the colonies to help settle the islands, as there was a shortage of willing settlers from Europe.
+This resulted in a large proportion being Dutch and British natives fleeing religious persecution.

 Jews began settling the colony in 1655, and by 1796 the first synagogue was inaugurated.
-In its heyday in the mid-19th century, the Jewish community made up half of the white population.
+In its heyday in the mid-19th century, the Jewish community made up half of the European population.
 One of the earliest colonial governors, Gabriel Milan, was a Sephardic Jew.

-In spite of a general tolerance for religion, many African religions were not recognized because they typically revolved around belief in animism and magic, beliefs that were consistently met with scorn, and were regarded as immoral and subservient.
-A widespread viewpoint was that if one could convert slaves to Christianity, they could have a better life, and therefore many slaves were converted.
+In spite of a general tolerance of faiths, many African religions were not recognized because they typically revolved around belief in animism and magic, beliefs that were consistently met with scorn, and were regarded as immoral and inferior.
+It was widely believed that if slaves could be converted to Christianity they could have a better life, and effort was made to do so.

+There was no state-sponsored religion in Denmark until 1849, and authorities required that all citizens observe Danish holidays.

-By 1900, with a population of 30,000, a fourth of the people were Roman Catholics, while most of the rest were Anglicans, Moravians, or other Protestants.
+By 1900, with a population of 30,000, a fourth of the people were Catholics, while most of the rest were Anglican, Moravian, or other Protestant, including former slaves.
 For decades, the Moravians had organized missions and also taken charge of the educational system.